 1. All phones must be turned off or be silenced unless you have permission from the lab instructor.

 3. Please show the proper respect for the cadavers.
-The cadavers have been donated so that you will have an opportunity to see the actual tissues and organs.
-Out of respect for the deceased individual, the face and genitals will normally be covered until we look specifically at those body parts.
+The deceased have donated their bodies so that you will have an opportunity to see tissues and organs in their true appearance rather than the simplified form in a model.
 You will have opportunities to examine the cadavers, but nothing is to be removed or damaged in any way.
-No photography will be allowed in the lab.
+No photography of cadavers will be allowed.